-2015 was a big year for Australia in Eurovision, well actually the biggest year in our short history!
+2015 was a big year for Australia in Eurovision, the biggest in our short history at the Contest.

-In February it was announced that Australia would be taking part in Eurovision for the very first time as a... *cough*.... "one-off guest competitor" (still here!).
+In February of that year, it was announced that Australia would be taking part in Eurovision for the very first time as a... "one-off guest competitor" (still here!).

-In early May a long segment dragged out the announcement with names like Kamahl, Christine Anu and Marcia Hines thrown around until it was revealed Lee Lin Chin from the Eurovision broadcaster SBS would take part.
+In early May, a long segment dragged out the announcement with names like Kamahl, Christine Anu and Marcia Hines in the mix until it was revealed Lee Lin Chin from the Eurovision broadcaster SBS would do the honours.